faizalrf/documentation/Xpand-10.5-ES.md

 ## Assumptions

-- Three nodes with RHEL 7 or CentOS 7
+- Three nodes with RHEL 7 or CentOS 7.
+- 8 CPU x 16 GB minimum reqruiment.
-- `SELinux` and `firewalld` has to be disabled
+- `SELinux` and `firewalld` are disabled.
-- the nodes should be able to communicate with each other
+- the nodes should be able to communicate with each other.
-- filesystem on all the nodes used is `ext4` others are not supported by Xpand as shown here
+- filesystem on all the nodes used is `ext4` others are not supported by Xpand as shown here.
   ```
   =====   ERROR:   =====
   Filesystem 'xfs' on /data/clustrix (mount point: /) is not supported.